sdegutis/immaculatalibrary.com/README.md

 ### Goals

+1. Have lightning quick development
-1. Use TypeScript for both SSG and browser
+2. Use TypeScript for everything
-2. Be as efficient and fast as humanly possible
+3. Use full power of VS Code
+4. Use JSX for all views/templating
-3. Use JSX for view but without any framework
+5. Use JSX directly without framework
-4. There was another that I forgot...
+6. Use no magic except custom JSX
+7. Use `import` to read data files

 ### Run locally